 Religion has been a fertile ground for many mass movements, but he did not primarily focus on religion.
 A primary example is the mass movement to Protestantism which began several hundred years ago.
 However, all of those movements were not of religions that were in any way directly connected to God's true purpose, but they still occurred nonetheless.
 Every single one of those religious mass movements was undoubtedly sincere but worldly.

 There is no doubt that most people attracted to those movements believed that the mass movement they joined were of the true religion.
 However, though many people might be quick to volunteer themselves to a developing religious mass movement, the development and growth of God's true church is strictly controlled by the fact that everyone who comes to Christ has been hand-picked by the Father.

 The sovereignty of the Creator God can never be pushed aside by the desires of men who desire to create a mass movement in religion.
 God retains absolute control of what men think and thus God’s true church increases or decreases according to His purpose.
 Always remember that: God is running the show.

-God's true church is not and never has been subject to a mass movement even though it exists within them, and attracts people, including perhaps many people who are neither called nor converted and yet assemble and fellowship with the true church, and that comes right out of the Bible—The Parable of the Wheat and the Tares.
-God can be moving His church and people that He did not call will be attracted to the true church and be very nice people, we might say moral—generally good but not converted.
-However, this does not mean that some of the findings of Mr. Hopper will not be useful to our understanding of ourselves—those who are really called—in relation to God's calling.
+God's true church is not and never has been subject to a mass movement even though it exists within them, and attracts people, including perhaps many people who are neither called nor converted and yet assemble and fellowship with the true church, and that comes right out of the Bible—the Parable of the Wheat and the Tares.
+God can be moving His church, and people that He did not call will be attracted to the true church and be very nice people, we might say moral—generally good but not converted.
+However, this does not mean that some of the findings of Mr. Hoffer will not be useful to our understanding of ourselves—those who are really called—in relation to God's calling.

 (1) The potential member of a mass movement must be intensely discontented with his life and yet not economically destitute.
 You always get the idea that when mass movements begin it is always the poor people.
 No it is not.
 College students have started more mass movements than the poor people by far.